 4.2.
-LLM-based Neuro-Symbolic Design Patterns in Application
+LLM-based Neuro-Symbolic Design Patterns during Inference

-Neuro-Symbolic systems often combine KGs and LLMs in the application phase.
+Neuro-symbolic systems often combine KGs and LLMs during inference, after training.
 In this way, the system is more robust to new situations.
 Many of the LLM-based neuro-symbolic systems follow one of the pre-defined patterns.
-This section will highlight three depictions of the LLM-based NeSy systems in application.
+This section will highlight three depictions of the LLM-based NeSy systems during inference.